BrightSpots/rctab-docs/docs/tdp/user_guide.md

 ### Winning Rules Options

-Winning Rules options tell RCTab what kind of ranked choice voting election to run and how to handle details required for each kind of ranked choice voting RCTab can run.
+Winning Rules options tell RCTab what kind of ranked choice voting election to run and how to handle details required for each.

-This is a screenshot of what winning rules look like when a user first navigates to them.

 ![Winning Rules Tab](../images/winning_rules_tab.png)